goodeggs/goodeggs-prune-history/README.md

 Use `clean` after a successful `rewrite` to delete orphaned history.

+Use `update` after a successful `rewrite` to rebase changes made upstream after the rewrite.

 Use `truncate` to orphan old commits.
 Only updates master.

 ## Contributing